dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 ### Named field/getter inference

-In both record patterns and object patterns, the field or getter name may be elided when it can be inferred from the pattern.
-The inferred field or getter name for a pattern `p` is defined as follows:
+In both record patterns and object patterns, a field subpattern's name may be elided when it can be inferred from the field's value subpattern.
+The inferred field name for a pattern `p`, if one exists, is defined as:

 *   If `p` is a variable pattern which binds a variable `v`, and `v` is not `_`, then the inferred name is `v`.